Dr Nicola Nadeau

 - The evolution and genetics of colour pattern variation

 - The genetic and developmental control of structural colours in animals

 - The process of divergence and speciation within the genome

 - The genetic analysis of natural hybrid zones to identify loci under selection

 I am interested in the genetic underpinnings of adaptive evolution, speciation and sexual selection in natural populations.
-The major focus of my current research is the evolution and genetics of convergent iridescent structural colour in Heliconius butterflies.
+Current research projects in my lab are investigating the evolution, genetics and development of iridescent structural colour and adaptation to altitude in tropical insects.